 - Repeat step 2 to make more pakodas.

-- Serve immediately with green chutney and tomato ketchup.
+- Serve the corn pakodas immediately with green chutney and tomato ketchup.

 Corn Pakodas Video by Tarla Dalal's Team

 Corn Pakodas, Corn Pakora Snack Recipe recipe with step by step photos

 are crispy, deep-fried fritters that can be relished for breakfast

 or even along with meals.
 The most commonly used flour is besan but, the addition of rice flour, corn flour or refined flour adds a crispy texture to the fried pakora.
 You can make use of any vegetable or even bread or fruit to make fried pakoras.
 The fried bhajiya can be eaten as it is with sweet chutney